Adam Crume is a PhD student in Computer Science. He is working with Professor Carlos Maltzahn on the Damasc project.

 Systems Research Lab Students

-Michael Sevilla is a second year graduate student working on system architectures for big data processing and supercharging RAID4 with SSDs.
-Michael received his B.S. at the University of California, Irvine with a degree in Computer Science and Engineering in July, 2011.
-His research interests include kernel tracing and profiling, networking, storage systems, distributed systems, real-time systems, and hardware security.
+Michael Sevilla is a 2nd year graduate student working with Ike Nassi on architectures for big data processing.
+He received his B.S. at the University of California, Irvine with a degree in Computer Science and Engineering in July, 2011.
+His research interests include operating systems (tracing and profiling), storage systems, computer architectures, and networking.
+Michael has completed internships at HP and Cisco.

 Noah is a fourth year Ph.D. student working on extreme-scale storage systems and analysis with the DAMASC team.
 He came to UCSC from the University of Kansas where he worked on process scheduling, custom programming models, and precise performance measurement in Linux.